Pattern-based Knowledge Component Extraction from Student Code Using Representation Learning: Experiments

 \section{Experiments}

+We evaluated the proposed framework by training each component in sequence and examining its ability to discover meaningful pattern-based KCs from student code.
+The experiments proceeded in three stages: training the modified SANN model to identify code substructures most relevant to program correctness, learning a latent representation of these subtrees with a $\beta$-VAE, and clustering the resulting embeddings into representative KCs.
+The resulting set of KCs was then used for downstream analyses, including integration into a KC-enhanced DKT framework and learning curve evaluation.
+On average, each programming problem was associated with about 24 KCs (23.68, SD = 6.02), each student submission involved roughly 4 KCs (3.87, SD = 1.56), and each KC was observed across approximately 25 problems (25.36, SD = 17.28), indicating broad coverage of programming constructs throughout the dataset.

-To extract meaningful structural representations from student code, we first trained the modified SANN model from ~\cite{hoq2025automated} to classify code submissions as correct or incorrect.
-The full dataset, consisting of $18{,}787$ correct and $28{,}977$ incorrect Java submissions across $50$ problems, was split into training, validation, and test sets using an 80:10:10 stratified split to preserve label proportions due to the inherent class imbalance.
-The model was trained using a code embedding size of $128$ with a maximum of $100$ nodes in a subtree and a $100$ subtree sequence in a code, over a maximum of $100$ epochs with an early stopping patience of $20$, using Adamax optimizer with a learning rate of $0.001$.
-To ensure that the entropy regularization component guided the attention mechanism without disrupting classification performance, we set its weight to a minimal value of $3 \times 10^{-5}$.
-The model achieved high scores across all evaluation metrics: accuracy ($0.87$), precision ($0.86$), recall ($0.88$), and F1-score ($0.87$).
-These results validate the effectiveness of the modified SANN model in capturing the semantics of student code for correctness prediction.
-Upon successful training, we extracted the intermediate attention weights and associated subtrees from the model, which formed the basis for the VAE model training.
+In the first stage, we trained the modified SANN model to classify Java submissions as correct or incorrect while assigning attention weights to AST subtrees.
+The full dataset, consisting of $18{,}787$ correct and $28{,}977$ incorrect submissions across $50$ problems, was split into training, validation, and test sets with an 80:10:10 stratified split to preserve label proportions.
+The model was trained using a code embedding size of $128$ with a maximum of $100$ nodes per subtree and $100$ subtrees per program, for up to $100$ epochs with an early stopping patience of $20$.
+We used the Adamax optimizer with a learning rate of $0.001$ and minimum entropy regularization weight of $3 \times 10^{-5}$ to guide the attention mechanism without compromising classification performance.
+The trained model achieved high scores across all evaluation metrics: accuracy ($0.87$), precision ($0.86$), recall ($0.88$), and F1-score ($0.87$), confirming its ability to capture correctness-related structural patterns.
+Attention weights and associated subtrees were extracted for the next stage.